 This machine is designed for use on or over bare concrete floor - not to be used above combustible flooring, such as carpet or wood.
-The washer must be securely bolted and grouted to a substantial concrete floor or mounted and grouted upon a suitable base that is securely bolted and grouted to a substantial concrete floor.
-See Machine Grouting section for details.
+The washer is required to be securely bolted and grouted to a substantial concrete floor, or mounted and grouted upon a suitable base that is securely bolted and grouted to a substantial concrete floor.